Sjain97/Collaboration_and_Competition-Udacity_DRL_Nanodegree/REPORT.md

 ![Training results](assets/Results.jpg)

-**These results meet the project's expectations as the agent is able to receive an average reward (over 100 episodes) of at least +0.50 in 2588 episodes.**
+**These results meet the project's expectations as the agent is able to receive an average reward (over 100 episodes) of at least +0.50 in <br> 2588 episodes.**

 ### Ideas for Future Work